dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

 .. image:: /figures/dpf3_oP_lo_res.png

-Here the view has been aligned almost down the long axis of the reciprocal cell, which is :math:`a^\star` for this basis.
+Here the view has been aligned almost down the long axis of the reciprocal cell, which is :math:`a^\star` for this choice of basis vectors.
 We see the columns of reciprocal lattice points with Miller indices differing by :math:`h` as lines of closely-spaced points.
 However, we can also see that the lengths of the lines alternate between long and short as we move, for example, in the :math:`c^\star` direction.
-At this point we might start to suspect a pseudocentred lattice.
+At this point should suspect a pseudocentred lattice.

 Now the image viewer::